mojaloop/contrib-dev-portal/docs/usecases/3ppi-transfer.md

 - **Alice**: Alice holds an account with a DFSP that is connected to a Mojaloop Hub.
 She has the identifier `25423839138`
 ## Scenario

-- Ayeesha wants to send 18 USD to Alice using the PineapplePay App
+- Ayeesha wants to send 1800 PHP to Alice using the PineapplePay App
 - Ayeesha has already linked the account she holds with BankOne to her PineapplePay App.
 (See [3ppi Account Linking](./3ppi-account-linking))
 - Alice has provided Ayeesha with an identifier she wants to recieve funds at: `25423839138`